kraktos/ESKO/README.md

 ## Execution

 ### Download the source
 Download the compressed file from here.
-This would create two folders /DATA and /ESKO.
-For instance, /home/unixUser/DATA/ and /home/unixUser/ESKO/.
-An extrensive java documentation under /home/unixUser/ESKO/doc/.
+This would create two folders as, /home/unixUser/DATA/ and /home/unixUser/ESKO/.
+An extrensive java documentation is available under /home/unixUser/ESKO/doc/.

 ### Running the Pipeline
-The whole application os split into multiple modules.
+The whole application is split into multiple modules.
 First one being an instance matching module.

 #### Instance Matching